depop/popget/README.rst

 -  ``POPGET_CLIENT_DEFAULT_USER_AGENT`` when making requests, popget will use this string as the user agent.
+-  ``POPGET_CLIENT_DEFAULT_HEADERS`` when making requests, popget will add these headers by default to the request, but they can still be overridden when set explicitly.
 -  ``POPGET_CLIENT_TIMEOUT`` if ``None`` then no timeout, otherwise this timeout (in seconds) will be applied to all requests.
 Requests which timeout will return a 504 response, which will be raised as an ``HTTPError``.